itchyny/lightline.vim/README.md

       \   'left': [ [ 'mode', 'paste' ],
       \             [ 'readonly', 'filename', 'modified' ] ] ...
 ```
-And the screen shot.
+And the screen shot of all the components.
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/9.png)
 The mode and paste component are displayed in the same group.
-And The read-only, filename and modified component are in the second group.
+And the read-only, filename and modified component are in the second group.
 It corresponds to the structure of `g:lightline.active.left`.

 GitHub branch is important for us.
-And is a default component in powerline.
+And it is a default component in [powerline](https://github.com/Lokaltog/powerline).
 However, lightline does not provide the branch feature in default.

-In order to show the branch in statusline, firstly you install the [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin.
+In order to show the branch in statusline, you firstly install the [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin.
-Then edit the g:lightline in your .vimrc.
+Then edit the `g:lightline` in your .vimrc.
 + Add fugitive component to `g:lightline.component`.
 + Add the condition when the fugitive component has information to `g:lightline.component_visible_condition`.
 + Add the component by inserting 'fugitive' to `g:lightline.active.left`.

 ```vim
 let g:lightline = {
       \ 'colorscheme': 'wombat',